Danni Sue Nolan

-Danny Sue Nolan (February 28, 1923 – August 3, 2002) was an American film actress.
+Dorothea Alyce Nolan (February 28, 1923 – August 3, 2002), better known as Danny Sue Nolan, was an American film actress.
 She made approximately 35 film and television appearances between 1949 and 1988 and had a starring role in a 1949 film, Flame of Youth.
 She was sometimes credited as Danni Sue Nolan, Dani Nolan, or Dani Sue Hilton.

 Career

-Nolan is familiar to modern viewers for her role as the accidentally declothed neighbor Gertie Duggan in the Three Stooges film Gents in a Jam.
+Nolan is familiar to modern viewers for her role as the accidentally disrobed neighbor Gertie Duggan in the Three Stooges film Gents in a Jam.
 She also had many bit parts in several television shows such as I Love Lucy, The Brady Bunch, The Fugitive and The Donna Reed Show.
 She played Miss Bachrach, a receptionist at the Daily Planet in an episode of Adventures with Superman.

 Personal

 Nolan was married to television director/producer William Asher from 1951 to 1961.
 They had two children.

-Nolan married James Albert Talley of on August 8, 1994.
+Nolan married James Albert Talley on August 8, 1994.
 She and Talley lived in Palm Springs, California until her death from a stroke on August 3, 2002, at age 79.